Keenan-Penner/IDLA-Scripts/README.md

 # About
 ## The standard IDLA model
-The following file contains Python code for running standard 2D and 3D IDLA.
+The following file contains a Python GUI for running standard 2D and 3D IDLA.
 The IDLA model (Internal Diffusion Limited Aggregation) is a random growth model on $\mathbb{Z}^d$, which creates random aggregates according to a specific rule.
 We will recursively build a family of aggregates $A(n)$ as follows:
 1. For $n=0,\ A(0)=\emptyset$